Skip to main content

 429Rate limit exceeded

-If you see authentication errors, verify your token is active in the dashboard under Settings → Developer.
+If you see authentication errors, verify your token is active in the dashboard under Settings → Access Tokens.